 - Bufkin v.
 Felipe’s Louisiana, LLC, 2014-0288 (La.
 10/15/14), 171 So.3d 851

-- Prepared successful motion for summary judgment in case against a listing real estate agent alleging failure to disclose a purported property defect, resulting in dismissal of action against agent.
+- Prepared Motion for Summary Judgment in case against a listing real estate agent alleging a failure to disclose a purported property defect, which resulted in dismissal of the action against the agent.

-- Prepared motion for summary judgment on behalf of a Defendant construction company in an alleged sidewalk defect/trip and fall matter, leading to case resolution at a significantly reduced amount.
+- Prepared Motion for Summary Judgment on behalf of defendant construction company in alleged sidewalk defect/trip and fall case, leading to case resolution at significantly reduced amount following hearing on motion.